kevindjf66/-/README.md

 # -
 Sorry guys.
 Because I did my project back in China, the report is in totally English.
-Hope you will be fine with this problem!
+Hope you are fine with this problem!
 Thanks for your understanding!